10 point plan

-The Trust generated income of £183.637m during 2014/15.
-The majority of the income was derived from Herefordshire Clinical Commissioning Group.
+The Trust generated income of £177.6m during 2016-17.
+The largest share of income is derived from the Herefordshire Clinical Commissioning Group (CCG).

 Looking to the future